 Louie and Francis spent their honeymoon on the trapline.
 Louis discovered a deposit of high-grade ore at the headwaters of the Azure and Hobson rivers in 1916.
 He built trails and worked this property until he was unable to walk, but failed to get anything out of it.
 The site was closed to development when it became part of Wells Grey Provincial Park.

 - Robson Valley Courier.
-Weekly newspaper published by Pyramid Press of Jasper from1969–88.
+Weekly newspaper published by Pyramid Press of Jasper from 1968–88 (1968–1988).

-- Yellowhead Pass and its people.
-Valemount, B.C.: Valemount Historic Society, 1984
+- Valemount Historic Society.
+Yellowhead Pass and its People.
+Valemount, B.C.: 1984